Louisiana State University (LSU) Tuition and Fees

 SAT and ACT Scores

-Louisiana State University is test-optional for the 2022 enrollment year.
+Louisiana State University is a test-optional institution.
 Here are the test scores for the 25th and 75th percentile:

 Subject